Is Task-Specific Training Necessary for Anomaly Detection?: Introduction

 \section{Introduction}

-Multi-class Unsupervised Anomaly Detection (MUAD) aims to detect abnormal patterns and localize anomalous regions.
-Due to the diversity and scarcity of potential anomalies, such approaches only train on anomaly-free samples, even without class labels.
-Thus, the task is typically formulated as measuring how much a test sample deviates from the anomaly-free data pattern.
-Existing SOTA methods rely on task-specific training to capture anomaly-free patterns.
-Prior work spans several training paradigms, including student–teacher distillation~\cite{wei2025uninet}, diffusion-based generative modeling~\cite{he2024diffusion,fengomiad}, encoder–decoder reconstruction~\cite{guo2025dinomaly,he2024mambaad,zhang2023exploring,you2022unified}, and memory-based techniques~\cite{lee2024continuous,yao2024resad,tan2024unsupervised} (see Appendix Sec.~\ref{sec:rw} for details).
-The empirical success of these approaches has reinforced the belief that competitive training-free MUAD is unattainable.
+Multi-class Unsupervised Anomaly Detection (MUAD) aims to detect abnormal patterns and localize anomalous regions using only anomaly-free samples, without access to class labels.
+Due to the diversity and scarcity of potential anomalies, the task is typically formulated as measuring how much a test sample deviates from the anomaly-free data pattern.
+Existing state-of-the-art methods rely on task-specific training to capture anomaly-free patterns, especially when the anomaly-free distribution changes across categories.
+Prior work spans several training paradigms, including student--teacher distillation~\cite{wei2025uninet}, diffusion-based generative modeling~\cite{he2024diffusion,fengomiad}, encoder--decoder reconstruction~\cite{guo2025dinomaly,he2024mambaad,zhang2023exploring,you2022unified}, and memory-based techniques~\cite{lee2024continuous,yao2024resad,tan2024unsupervised,liang2025look,liang2025lightweight} (see Appendix Sec.~\ref{sec:rw} for details).
+The empirical success of these approaches has reinforced the belief that competitive task-specific training-free MUAD is unattainable.

-Among the above methods, encoder–decoder reconstruction methods have been particularly successful.
-A pretrained encoder is typically frozen, a lightweight decoder is trained on anomaly-free data to reconstruct encoder features, and anomalies are detected by thresholding the discrepancies between original and reconstructed features.
-However, reconstruction-based methods are prone to an identity-mapping failure, where the network simply copies the input to the output, collapsing anomaly detection performance to near zero~\cite{you2022unified}.
-To avoid trivial identity mappings and reach strong performance, these methods ~\cite{guo2025dinomaly,he2024mambaad,zhang2023exploring,you2022unified} rely on strong information bottlenecks and perturbations during training and inference.